CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2018-03-14-CLUG-Meeting.md

 **Community projects updates:**

  * Installfest – 28 April 2018 Planning continues without problems.
 All install media has been updated to 16.04.4 and checked for proper functioning.
  * West End Fair – 05 May 2018 Although no consensus was reached or probably ever will.
-We will continue to participate
+We will continue to participate.

 **Discussion:**